-Statistically, 80% of people experience back pain on a moderate to severe pain level over the course of a lifetime.
+Statistically, 80% of people experience back pain on a moderate to severe pain level throughout a lifetime.
 There are two critical times that you are at a higher risk for injury.

 The worst scenario is getting up from lying down and then sitting for prolonged periods.
 At this time you have swollen disc structures that are nearer to your nerves and you have “creep”, which makes the nerve more susceptible to being impinged, leading to the onset of back pain.

-If you have been sitting for a longer period of time, do not bend forward quickly, as this puts the
+If you have been sitting for a longer period, do not bend forward quickly, as this puts the

 Having a strong core also greatly decreases the risk of lower back injuries and/or symptoms.
 You can add a simple exercise while you are sitting.
 Press the curve of your lower back against the seat back of your chair and hold for a few seconds.
 Try to build up to 60 seconds at a time.
-This can easily be done over the course of waiting at a red light or when stuck in traffic.
-Perform this periodically during the day to help increase the muscle tone of you lower back and abdomen, which help to add protection to your vulnerable nerve and disc structures.
-Visit www.destinymgmt.com/Training-Nutrition.html for more exercises
+This can easily be done by waiting at a red light or when stuck in traffic.
+Perform this periodically during the day to help increase the muscle tone of your lower back and abdomen, which helps to add protection to your vulnerable nerve and disc structures.

 Anthony Yoshino DC, CSCS